developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxCameraManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on managing use of all cameras on your Symbol devices using [Camera Manager](../../mx/cameramgr) feature of Mx.
 Basically, it will let you control whether or not to allow use of Front-Camera, Rear-Camera or both.

-We will now create a tutorial to disable the use of all cameras and then enable them back on your Symbol Android device using Mx [Camera Manager](../../mx/cameramgr) feature.
+We will now create a tutorial to disable the use of all cameras and then enable them back on your Symbol Android device using MX [Camera Manager](../../mx/cameramgr) feature.

 ## Creating The Project